schoero/swissqrbill/README.md

 pdf.end();
 ```

 This will create the PDF file above.
-You can pass an optional parameter containing options to the `SwissQRBill` constructor.
+You can pass an optional parameter containing options to the [`SwissQRBill constructor`][SwissQRBill-constructor].
-A complete documentation for all methods and parameters can be found in the [docs/][repository docs] directory of this repository.
+A complete documentation for all methods and parameters can be found in the [docs/][repository-docs] directory of this repository.

 <br/>
 <br/>